SFDO-Tooling/CumulusCI/docs/managed_2gp.md

 The unlocked package route is generally suitable for testing only, where it may be convenient when working with complex legacy projects that include lots of unpackaged metadata.
-However, it\'s generally _not_ suitable for use when building production packages, because your packages would have to be distributed along with those unlocked packages.
+However, it's generally _not_ suitable for use when building production packages, because your packages would have to be distributed along with those unlocked packages.
 For this reason, this behavior is off by default.
 If you would